All About CGC Comics

 Ultimately, comic dealers are businessmen seeking to make a profit from the sale of their books.
 Many comic book fans simply don't see the value of CGC grading because it emphasizes the book's age and value, not its art or storyline.

 Many fans have accused CGC of doing nothing more than creating greed amongst collectors who are attempting to inflate the price of their books.

-Though turnaround times fluctuate, many collectors have complained that the grading wait time extends well beyond the posted timeframes on the CGC website (though to be fair, CGC notifies customers upfront of delays, and provides them with status updates throughout the grading process).
+Though turnaround times fluctuate, many collectors have complained that the grading wait time extends well beyond the posted timeframes on the CGC website.

 Once the comic book has been graded by CGC, it is placed in a tamper-evident sleeve, meaning that if the comic book is removed, the CGC valuation of the comic book is no longer valid.